jd-13/rollingShutterSimulator/README.md

 # Running the script
 1. Put the script in the same directory as the video you want to work on.
 This step isn't really necessary, but it makes things a little easier.
 2. From the directory which contains the script, run: `python3.5 rollingShutterSim.py`
 3. The script will then ask for a series of parameters.
-At this time the script does not validate input (yeah I definitely need to fix that)
+At this time the script does not validate input, so be careful (yeah I definitely need to fix that)
 4. If all goes well you'll get a video or image created in the same directory that you ran the script from

 ## Paramters